litestar-org/litestar/docs/usage/16-templating/2-template-functions.md

 The Starlite [TemplateEngineProtocol][starlite.template.base.TemplateEngineProtocol] specifies the method `register_template_callable` that allows defining a custom callable on a template engine.
-This method is implemented for the two built in engine and it can be used to register callables that will be inject on the template.
+This method is implemented for the two built in engine, and it can be used to register callables that will be inject on the template.
 The callable should expect one argument - the context dictionary.
 It can be any callable - a function, method or class that defines the call method.
 For example: